sudhirj/slicy/README.md

-XorBy returns a new slice of unique values that is the symmetric difference (elements which are any of the sets but not in their intersection) of the given arrays.
+XorBy returns a new slice of unique values that is the symmetric difference (elements which are any of the sets but not in their intersection) of the given slices.
 The order of result values is determined by the order they occur in the slices.
 Equality is determined by passing elements through the given `iteratee`.

 #### func  XorWith